The Pharaoh's Daughter: History

 Marius Petipa staged The Pharaoh's Daughter while he was still serving as assistant ballet master to Arthur Saint-Léon, who from 1859 until 1869 served as Premier Maître de Ballet to the St. Petersburg Imperial Theatres.
 The success of The Pharaoh's Daughter earned for Petipa the position of second Maître de Ballet, a position he would hold until Saint-Léon's departure from Russia in 1869.

 Petipa revived The Pharaoh's Daughter in 1885 and again in 1898.
 In 1905, Alexander Gorsky put on a modified production for the Imperial Bolshoi Ballet without Petipa's approval, and the ballet continued to be performed until 1928.
 In 2000, it was revived in Pierre Lacotte's restaging for the Bolshoi Ballet, which Lacotte based partly on the Stepanov notation recording Petipa's final production and partly on the personal recollections of Russian dancers.
 It has since become a regular part of the Bolshoi's repertory.

+In 2023, the Mariinsky Theatre premiered a historical reconstruction based on the original Stepanov notation preserved in the Sergeyev Collection.
+The staging was carried out by choreographer Toni Candeloro, with set and costume designs created by Robert Perdizola.
+Candeloro’s work was informed by his research with dancers trained by Lubov Egorova, Olga Preobrajenskaya and Mathilde Kschessinska.
+He is regarded as a specialist in preserving the traditions of the late Imperial Theatre and the Ballets Russes, drawing on more than four decades of professional experience.

 It was also a production of the choreographic trend parallel to that of the grand opera in music, towards the ballet à grand spectacle, which lasted four hours and used different styles and techniques and a large number of people (about 400), with plots characterized by strong dramatic contrasts.

 Marius Petipa changed the art of classical ballet by inserting divertissements, or displays of dance that were perhaps symbolic or loose importance to the story, as a display for dancers that were not the leads.
 This was important because, at the time, many foreign guest artists were being brought in and the Russian-trained, Russian-dancers were not being given the chance to display their own talents.
 Marius Petipa started putting these divertissements in all of his ballets (Swan Lake, La Bayadère, The Sleeping Beauty, etc.) and the divertissement itself became a technique used by many choreographers as a way to give dancers time to change costumes, shoes, or create a scene break.